andremicci/exam1_2024/readme.md

 The notebook should be sufficiently documented (code annotation and explanation of the various steps) and should be delivered to the exam committee at least $5$ days before the oral exam.

+There is no restriction on the software; you can use PyTorch, TensorFlow, Keras, or whichever you prefer.

 ## Evaluation Criteria

 - Justification of the choices made in model design and optimization